daleao/sdv/ImmersiveTweaks/README.md

 - Makes Meads take after the flower type of the input Honey item (with support for Better Artisan Good Icons).
 - Makes large Eggs and Milk double the output stack instead of increasing the quality.
 - Prevents Fruit Trees from growing in winter.
-- Changes the crafting recipe of the Glowstone Ring to require one Magnet Ring and one Glow Ring, and adds recipes for crafting the Glow Ring and Magnet Ring from their small counterparts.

 All features can be toggled on or off.

-Planned features:
-- Rebalance nearly all vanilla weapons and shoes, giving them more distinction and viability.
-- Change the treasure rewards for the standard mines to suit the rebalance.
-- Change the conditions for obtaining the Galaxy Sword, forcing the player to venture into the Skull Caverns before obtaining it.
-- Overhaul the Iridium Band, allowing it to combine the effects of any four gemstone rings.

 ## Compatibility

-This mod makes heavy use of Harmony to patch several vanilla behaviors.
+This mod makes use of Harmony to patch several vanilla behaviors.
 Any SMAPI mods with similar features are obviously **not** compatible.

+- [Forage Fantasy](https://www.nexusmods.com/stardewvalley/mods/7554) has several conflicting features﻿, but can be used together with this mod if you pay attention to the configs of both mods.

 Should be fully compatible with multiplayer.

 ## Installation